Las Vigas de Ramírez

 Las Vigas de Ramírez is a city in the Mexican state of Veracruz.
 It serves as the municipal seat for the surrounding municipality of the same name.

 The city was established by decree on 23 November 1523, named after the teacher Rafael Ramírez Castañeda (1884–1959).

 Geography

 It is located 40 km from the state capital, Xalapa; it stands on the Mexico City to Veracruz railway and on Federal Highways 180 and 122.

 Demographics

-As 2020, the municipality had a population of 20,300 inhabitants in 47 localities.
+As of 2020, the municipality had a population of 20,300 inhabitants in 47 localities.
 Las Vigas de Ramírez, the municipal seat, it's the only considered urban with a population of 9,924 inhabitants.
 Other localities include Barrio de San Miguel (1,762 hab.), El Paisano (1,114 hab.), El Llanillo Redondo (1,113 hab.) and Toxtlacuaya (657 hab.).

 Economy

 Major agricultural products include corn, coffee, fruits, and rice.